Indirect heating systems (such as hot water) are preferred over systems with heating elements or flames.

 Burners, induction heaters, ovens, furnaces, and other heat-producing equipment should be located a safe distance from areas where hydrogen is stored or dispensed, unless specifically designed for use with hydrogen.

-When using hydrogen to create reducing environments, consider using non-explosive mixtures of inert gases (e.g., 5% H2 in Ar or N2) instead of pure hydrogen.
+When using hydrogen to create reducing environments, consider using non-explosive mixtures of inert gases (e.g., 5% H2 in argon or nitrogen) instead of pure hydrogen.